SS Richard Montgomery: Status and risk

 In June 2020, the DfT announced it was looking for a contractor to remove the ship's three masts as they could be placing undue strain on the rest of the vessel structure.
 The Ministry of Defence warned that the collapse of a mast could detonate ordnance, and Royal Navy specialists would need to remove them safely.
 In December 2021 it was reported that a contractor supported by the Navy would remove the ship's masts, starting in June 2022.
 At the end of June 2022 it was reported that the work to remove the masts would be delayed another year.
 In June 2023, unidentified objects found on the seabed around the ship caused the original plan to remove the masts to be deemed as too dangerous, and the removal was, again, delayed.
 In December 2023, the MCA determined that the masts had degraded more than expected and scheduled their removal for March 2024.
 In April 2024 18 metallic objects were found around the wreck and work delayed again.

-In May 2025, the Secretary of State for Transport restricted flying below 13100 ft 13,100 ft within a radius of 1 nautical mile of the wreck.
-A spokesman for the DfT said that the wreck remained stable.
+In May 2025, the Secretary of State for Transport restricted flying below 13100 ft within a radius of 1 nautical mile of the wreck.

+In April 2026, a £9.5 million contract was signed for the removal of the masts amid concerns that the site was vulnerable to drone attack or underwater sabotage.
+This was soon followed by calls for the masts to be preserved and put on display in Sheppey and Southend upon removal; after Warren Stephens, United States ambassador, backed the idea of the masts remaining in Britain, they were ultimately slated to be conserved at Chatham Historic Dockyard.
+In July 2026, it was confirmed that the removal work would begin that September, prompting a surge in bookings for tour operators offering excursions to the wreck.